cellplatform/platform-0.1.0/README.md

 <p>&nbsp;</p>

-[@isaacs](https://www.npmjs.com/~isaacs) then provides a thoughtful translation of this ethos into [nodejs](https://nodejs.org) terms.
+[@isaacs](https://www.npmjs.com/~isaacs) follows this up with a thoughtful translation into [nodejs](https://nodejs.org) terms.
 His [whole post](https://blog.izs.me/2013/04/unix-philosophy-and-nodejs) is worth the read, but here's a distillation:

 - **Working** is better than perfect.
 - **Focus** is better than features.